ishaanshah/GSoC-Proposal/Proposal.md

 ## Sitewide statistics
 [UI Prototype](https://www.figma.com/proto/paVt1kzikbX17DjYpsRNQ5/Statistics?scaling=min-zoom&node-id=2%3A0)<br>
 This view shows the top 10 artists/recordings/releases that all ListenBrainz users are listening to.
-Moreover the Listen Count shown on the homepage will be replaced by a graph showing the cumulative listens submitted to ListenBrainz over the last month.
+Moreover, the Listen Count shown on the homepage will be replaced by a graph showing the cumulative listens submitted to ListenBrainz over the last month.

 # Implementation

 ## Front End

 ## Back End
-Currently listens are imported into Spark on the 8th and 22nd of every month.
-However for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
-The listens should be imported everyday at midnight, which means incremental data dumps have to be made everyday.<br><br>
+Currently, listens are imported into Spark on the 8th and 22nd of every month.
+However, for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
+The listens should be imported every day at midnight, which means incremental data dumps have to be made every day.<br><br>
 The data required to display the `Listen Activity` graph `Top Artist/Recording/Release` is easy to calculate.
 This data will be calculated only when the user visits the statistics page.
-Once calculated the data will be stored in Redis cache for faster retrieval in future.<br><br>
+Once calculated the data would be stored in Redis cache for faster retrieval in future.<br><br>
 The data for displaying `Daily Activity` is not easy to calculate.
 This data will be generated weekly and only for active users of the website.
-As this data will be calculated only once per week it has to be stored in table.<br><br>
+As this data will be calculated only once per week, it has to be stored in table.<br><br>
 The `Artist Origin` map is a bit difficult to implement as we have to query the MusicBrainz database to get the artist's origin and then geocode it using Google Maps/OpenStreetMap API.
-This data will be calculated biweekly/monthly depending upon the efficiency of this proccess.
+This data will be calculated twice/once in a month, depending upon the efficiency of this process.
 A local cache can be created which maps various artists to their origin and be stored in the HDFS.
 This will make subsequent queries to get a particular artist's origin faster.
-The overall flow of the above proccess is shown in the figure -
+The overall flow of the above process is shown in the figure -
 ![Artist Origin Flow](https://raw.githubusercontent.com/ishaanshah/GSoC-Proposal/master/Flow_Diagrams/Artist%20Origin.png?token=AGAIMSCJLBT3EI2F5VQKFCC6PXDWS "Artist Origin Flow")

 ### Redis cache